 Which DELF / DALF exam can I sit ?

 The preparation time of the exam depends on the current level of French and on your exam preparation time outside classes hours.

 The placement test will enable us to plan with you the exam you will be able to sit.
-Your advantage is the short deadlines in place to enrol for the exam in Montpellier (in most cases only two weeks before the actual exam takes place).
+Your advantage is the short deadlines in place to enrol for the exam in Montpellier (in most cases 2 to 4 weeks before the actual exam takes place).
 We are therefore able to monitor your progress and to give you advice on which exam to sit at the right time.

 Calculate your approximate time for the exam preparation

 In order to give you an idea of which exam you might be able to take, please follow the procedure underneath: